nadeemlab/SPT/notes/modularization_plan.md

 15. Change tests to call correct scripts.
 16. Assess library dependency versions for a sharper version indicator, with less than / greater than.

-## Field migration from setup.py to pyproject.toml

-Migrateable:

-- name
-- version
-- author
-- author email
-- description
-- long description (=> readme)
-- packages (=> auto discovered?)
-- classifiers
-- package data (=> section [tool.setuptools.package-data]   pkgname = ["file1", ...] )
-- python requires
-- entry points
-- install requires (=> dependencies)
-- extras require (=> optional dependencies)
-- project urls (=> urls)

-Not migrateable:

-- data_files.
-The mechanism of installation into locations specified by directory/file pairs seems to be deprecated in pyproject.toml (setuptools) compared with setup.py (setuptools).

-This means that the convenience script for adding support for completions really needs to be part of the standard install workflow, mentioned in the docs.